 Whether you have been running AdWords campaigns for a while or you are new to PPC, there’s a good chance that at some point you’ve seen that bright orange “limited by budget” notification on your AdWords dashboard.
-But what you might not realize is that you can use these budget notifications to your advantage to keep your PPC campaigns running smoothly.
+But what you might not realize is that you can use these budget notifications to your advantage to keep your Google Ads campaigns running smoothly.
 Here’s what you need to know about “limited by budget” campaigns and how you can adjust them to maximize their performance and optimize your ad spend.

 What does “Limited by Budget” Mean?

 Google AdWords campaigns may receive “limited by budget” designation whenever your budget is lower than Google’s recommended budget daily budget for a given set of keywords.
 This could mean that your budget is too low to serve your ads at all, or that it is too low to serve your ads more than a few times per day.
 While it’s easy to assume that Google is simply trying to convince advertisers to spend more money on advertising, these notifications can be a helpful performance indicator for your campaigns.
 For instance, if you’ve set your budget for a campaign to $200 per day and the CPC for one of the most popular keywords in that campaign is $50, you might be maxing out your budget each day after only four clicks.
 And unless your conversion rate is incredibly high, you probably won’t see great results from that campaign.

 You can still run successful campaigns that are technically limited by budget.
 However, using these built-in notifications can be a useful technique in your advertising toolbox.
 By using “limited by budget” notifications as indicators of campaigns that need may need some tweaking, you can optimize your ad spend and improve your campaigns overall.